 If you know what they are and how they work, then you probably very excited to use one.

 But the problem comes when we see their price tags.
-Not all of them are affordable, and if you just want to dirty your hands for the first time then your intentions are might not to spend money onto it.
+Not all of them are affordable, and if you just want to dirty your hands for the first time then your intentions are might not spend money on it.

 But luckily, there are some free options too, that let us use their network for free of cost.

-They may have some limits, and it’s always better to be limited with them.
-However it doesn’t mean that you will not able to utilize their network to the fullest.
+They may have some limits, and it’s always better to be limited to them.
+However, it doesn’t mean that you will not able to utilize their network to the fullest.

 It’s not important to use CDN but if you’re working out to improve your website’s loading time then it could be a good option for you.

-It just decrease the distance between the visitor and content, which obviously mean that your site would load faster for visitors that are near your content delivery provider.
+It just decreases the distance between the visitor and content, which obviously mean that your site would load faster for visitors that are near your content delivery provider.

-Here is the list of top 10 best content delivery networks:
+Here is the list of top 10 best free content delivery networks:

 Cloudflare is the biggest player in the industry from 2009.
 The features cloudflare offers are just unbeatable, Cloudflare take cares about security and performance very well.